+Our first set of experiments investigates whether a particular choice of representation for our goal-parameter $\tau$ improves the performance and generalization of behavior cloning.
+We chose not to perform ablation studies on the vision, control and auxiliary task modules because these are directly derived from \citet{Zhang2017DeepIL}, who perform extensive ablation studies on these factors.

-\subsection{2D Button Simulation}
+\subsubsection{2D Button Simulation}

-We experimented on a two-dimensional representation of the robot button-pressing task.
+We first experimented on a 2D simulation of the robot button-pressing task.
 We used a 3$\times$3 grid of blue squares representing buttons and a black circle representing the agent, shown in Figure \ref{fig:inputs}a.
-We designed the simulation such that the agent would occlude the squares when it overlapped them.
+We designed the simulation such that the agent would occlude the squares when it passed over them.

 We collected 100 trajectories for each square where the agent began at a random position along the right and top edges of the scene.
 As shown in Figure \ref{fig:inputs}a, the depth image input was a black screen.
-For this experiment, we used the row/column index and later the pixel coordinates of the square as $\tau$.
-For example, we set $\tau$ as $(0,0)$ and $(200,150)$ for the top-left square, $(2,0)$ and $(600,450)$ for the bottom-left, and so on for the row/column index and pixel coordinates respectively.
+For this experiment, we used the row/column index of the square as $\tau$.
+For example, we set $\tau$ as $(0,0)$ for the top-left square, $(2,0)$ for the bottom-left, and so on.

 We trained our network on random subsets of $\tau$ corresponding to the nine squares to test how well our model generalized.
 As an example: $\{(0,0), (0,2), (2,0), (2,2)\}$ is a length $4$ subset of $\tau$'s corresponding to the $4$ corner squares in our grid.
 For every random subset, we trained our network for 50 epochs and evaluated the performance of our model on 100 trials for each button.
 The trajectories for the trials were generated by moving the agent in one of eight cardinal directions towards the goal at each time-step.
 A trial was counted as a success only if the agent slowed to a complete stop at the correct blue square.